 The North Carolina Collection holds microfilm copies of the federal population census for North Carolina for the years 1790-1940, as well as several published indexes to census records.
 These materials are indexed in the online catalog.

 The University Library provides access to several databases with genealogical material.
 Because these databases are subscription-based, remote access may have limitations.
 Some may require use of a UNC ONYEN or use of a computer in one of the University libraries.
-Remote access is possible for those with a UNC ONYEN.
 Databases include:

 The North Carolina Collection includes original copies and microfilm of many of the state’s newspaper titles.
 You can use the online catalog to search for them by title.
 Enter the name of the paper in the box labeled Title.
 It’s also possible to search for all newspapers in a city or county.
 In the All Fields search box, enter the name of the city or county followed by –newspaper.
 For example, to find newspapers for Statesville, type Statesville (N.C.)–newspapers.